Our experts explain how a healthy plant-based vegan diet can positively impact those suffering from type 2 diabetes.

-Once you have type 2 diabetes, your risk of heart and kidney disease, nerve and eyesight damage all increase while your quality of life decreases.
+According to the NHS, once you have type 2 diabetes, your risk of heart and kidney disease, nerve and eyesight damage all increase while your quality of life decreases.

 For people with type 2 diabetes, the insulin you make either doesn’t work effectively or your body can’t produce enough of it.
 Photo © Julia Amaral via Adobe Stock

 The good news is, type 2 diabetes is preventable and for those who are already affected, it can be managed and even reversed through changes in your diet and lifestyle.

 More and more health professionals now recommend a healthy plant-based diet and, as a result, many people with type 2 diabetes have been able to reduce their medication or come off it entirely1.